 - 603.1.
 Triggered abilities have a trigger condition and an effect.
-They are written as "[When/Whenever/At] [trigger condition or event], [effect]." - 603.2.
+They are written as "[When/Whenever/At] [trigger condition or event], [effect].
+[Instructions (if any).]" - 603.1a A triggered ability may include instructions after its effects that limit what the ability may target or state that it can't be countered.
+This text is not part of the ability's effect.
+It functions while the ability is on the stack. - 603.2.
 Whenever a game event or game state matches a triggered ability's trigger event, that ability automatically triggers.
-The ability doesn't do anything at this point. - 603.2a Because they aren't cast or activated, triggered abilities can trigger even when it isn't legal to cast spells and activate abilities.
-Effects that prevent abilities from being activated don't affect them.
+The ability doesn't do anything at this point.

-- 603.2b When a phase or step begins, all abilities that trigger "at the beginning of" that phase or step trigger. - 603.2c An ability triggers only once each time its trigger event occurs.
+- 603.2a Because they aren't cast or activated, triggered abilities can trigger even when it isn't legal to cast spells and activate abilities.
+Effects that prevent abilities from being activated don't affect them. - 603.2b When a phase or step begins, all abilities that trigger "at the beginning of" that phase or step trigger. - 603.2c An ability triggers only once each time its trigger event occurs.
 However, it can trigger repeatedly if one event contains multiple occurrences.